dmelcho/sql_files/Project_SQL/README.md

 Each of the following questions aimed to get a better understanding of thee data analysis job market.
 Questions are all relevant to each other, ultimately finding actionable insights.

 ### 1. Top Paying Data Analyst Jobs
 I filtered data analyst position by average yearly salary and location.
-I joined the job postings fact and company dim tables.
+Then, I joined the job postings fact and company dim tables.
 This query highlights high paying jobs in the field.

 ```sql
 SELECT